Jandra42/BQ/README.md

 # BQ
-BQ is a demo page for the NIVE-course.
-HTML, CSS, JS, BS involved.
-Also used as a pet project.
+BQ is a demo webpage.
+HTML, CSS, JS, BS used.
+Also use it as a pet project.